Developer guide

 The Developer Guide provides comprehensive instructions and best practices for integrating with our platform.

-Identomat is a service designed for verifying human identity and liveness over the Internet.
-This manual assumes that the integrating company (hereafter referred to as "the company") operates a web server (hereafter referred to as "the company server") at example.com and has a company_key
+Identomat is a service designed to verify human identity and liveness over the Internet.
+This guide assumes that the integrating organization (hereafter referred to as "the company") operates a web server (referred to as "the company server") at example.com

 .
 The company_key

-is a credential used for secure communication between the company server and the Identomat server (widget.identomat.com).
+is a credential used to securely communicate between the company server and the Identomat server (widget.identomat.com

-For enhanced security, companies have the option to implement HMAC authorization.
-The secret_key
+For enhanced security, companies can optionally implement HMAC authorization.
+In this case, a secret_key

 Procedure